 "Got a mind to double it with an aught and two or three others just in case who is that pretty girl standing next to you?"
 She looks up at Joe expecting an answer.

 "What?"
 He frowns.
 "What you say?"

 "Oh."
 Violet blinks rapidly.
 "Nothing I mean... nothing."

 "Pretty girl?"

 "Nothing, Joe.
 Nothing."
 She means nothing can be done about it, but it was something.
 Something slight, but troublesome.
 Like the time Miss Haywood asked her what time could she do her granddaughter's hair and Violet said "Two o'clock if the hearse is out of the way."

 Extricating herself from these collapses was not too hard, because nobody pressed her.
 Did they do the same?
 Maybe.
-Quiet as it's kept everybody has a renegade tongue yearning to be on its own.
+Maybe everybody has a renegade tongue yearning to be on its own.
 Violet shut up.
 Spoke less and less until "um" carried almost all of her part of a conversation.
-Less excusable than a wayward mouth was an independent hand that tried to grab and turn the faded cabbage rose on a quilt as though it were a door knob.
+Less excusable than a wayward mouth was an independant hand that found in a parrot's cage a knife lost for weeks.
 Violet got still as well as silent.
 Over time her silences annoyed her husband, then puzzled him and finally depressed him.
 He was married to a woman who spoke mainly to her birds.
 One of whom answered back.
-"I love you." that found a Knife lost for webs,
+"I love you."